WebAssembly/tool-conventions/EHScheme.md

 ##### Transferring Control to a Landing Pad
 Transferring program control to a landing pad is done by not the unwind library but the JavaScript engine.
-Refer to [WebAssembly Stack Unwinding and Personality Function](#webassesmbly-stack-unwinding-and-personality-function) section for details.
+Refer to [Stack Unwinding and Personality Function](#stack-unwinding-and-personality-function) section for details.

 ### C++ ABI